 Down the river and accessible from Gananoque are two groups of park islands.
 The first group includes Aubrey, Beau Rivage, and Mermaid Islands, and the second group Camelot, Endymion, and Gordon Islands.
-Aubrey Island contains 14 acres, and is equipped with a pavilion and wharf.
-Beau Rivage Island, one of the most attractive of the group contains 10 acres.
+Aubrey Island contains 14.30 acres, and is equipped with a pavilion and wharf.
+Beau Rivage Island, one of the most attractive of the group, contains 10.30 acres.
 It possesses fine bathing facilities, two wharves, and two pavilions, one of which has kitchen conveniences and is popular as a community centre for junior groups.
-Gordon Island, 16 acres in extent, is equipped with conveniences including two bath-houses, a pavilion and wharf, and is covered with fine stands of oak, birch, and maple trees.
-The other islands in the group are not extensively used, but there are limited camping facilities.
+Gordon Island, 15.50 acres in extent, is equipped with conveniences including a pavilion and wharf, and is covered with fine stands of oak, birch, and maple trees.
+The other islands in this group are not extensively used.

-Georgina and Constance Islands are situated a short distance from Ivy Lea.
+Georgina and Constance Islands are situated a short distance east of Ivy Lea.
 Lying side by side, these islands support abutments of the new international bridge over the St. Lawrence River.
-A wharf and limited camping facilities have been provided on Constance Island, and on Georgina Island will be found two fine pavilions and two wharves.
+No improvements have been made on Constance Island, but on Georgina Island will be found two fine pavilions and two wharves.
 The western pavilion affords an excellent view of the river and surrounding islands.

 About a mile east of Rockport is Grenadier Island, one of the largest in the vicinity.
-An area of 10 acres on the western end of the island has been set apart for park purposes, and improvements made for the use of visitors include a pavilion and wharf.
+An area of 10.10 acres on the western end of the island has been set apart for park purposes, and improvements made for the use of visitors include a pavilion and wharf.